 My elder son, sensing we were in no position to take a chance on his not going to college, applied early decision to an excellent university that offered him a huge scholarship.
 In so doing, he bypassed much of what my younger son and I have been going through for the past seven months.
 Although he’s happy where he is, I can’t help but feel guilt that I wasn’t able to do more for him, so he might have the choices that my younger son will have.

 My incredible kid has been doing the heavy lifting when it comes to art and academics; I’ve had heavy lifting of my own.
-Without scholarships, there could be no college.
+Without scholarships, there could be no college, much less the choices that offer opportunities he has earned.

-I didn’t want our particular post-divorce situation to bar my son from his chance at college.
-To navigate our “exceptional” situation meant a gargantuan task in discovering school-specific “exception” processes for financial aid, and providing the data sufficient to make our case.
+I also didn’t want our particular post-divorce situation to bar my son from his chance at college.
+To navigate our “exceptional” situation meant a gargantuan task in discovering school-specific exception processes for financial aid, and providing the data sufficient to make our case.
 I consider this a parental responsibility, and not my son’s worry.
+Somehow, it feels like the least I can do.

 As we wait for April 1st, I’m relieved that if anyone asks my son where he’s going to school – as they asked the young author of that New York Times piece – he has an answer, and a good one.
+One that feels good – to him.
 And when the other letters arrive, if he has more choices?

 It will be interesting to observe his decision-making process; it’s his future and his life, as major change awaits both of us.
 Oh, there’s still money we’ll have to provide, and I don’t know where it will come from.
 But somehow, I imagine we’ll figure it out like everything else – together.